lucidbook/book/src/techniques/lucidity/dream-initiated/mild.md

 # MILD - Mnemonically Induced Lucid Dream
-Now that you've learned about the very basics of lucid dreaming, it's time to move on to one of the techniques that make it easier to become lucid.
 The MILD technique is very beginner-friendly, and has been very effective overall, regardless of experience.